 Alston 4 miles.
-Nestling on the hillside in the heart of the beautiful Weardale countryside, these three Alston holiday cottages are located in peaceful surroundings on an estate which once belonged to one of the leading mining families in the area.
-These delightful Alston cottages have been lovingly created from old hunting lodges, and each has been individually styled, retaining character and charm.
-Keepers boasts a delightful sun room, perfect for enjoying the spectacular views on offer, Bothy is a romantic hideaway offering a Jacuzzi bath and exposed stonework, while Chestnut is ideal for families with its open plan living area and two bedrooms, each with en-suite Jacuzzi baths.
-The variety of accommodation across these three Alston cottages means that up to eight people can be accommodated in comfort.
-Thoughtfully positioned for privacy, each of these Alston cottages has outdoor seating, a barbecue area and shared use of the large family garden, as well as the opportunity for walks on the surrounding moorland.
-The Isaac’s Tea Trail Walk is very popular and it crosses the estate, offering a delightful 36-mile circular walk directly from the doorstep.
-Why not take some time to wander down the hillside and make friends with the owners' resident alpacas or take a short trip into the nearby Cumbrian market town of Alston, the highest in Britain, which offers a selection of pubs with open fires and real ales?
-With plenty of places to visit within an hour’s drive, including Hadrian’s Wall, Hexham, Beamish Open Air Museum, Durham Cathedral and the Lake District, this is a superb group of Alston holiday cottages for a relaxing break in Cumbria.
+Greenends, a Cumbrian longhouse estate offers three holiday cottages in a stunning hillside setting, in the heart of the beautiful Roof of England countryside, four miles from the town of Alston.
+These charming cottages are located in peaceful surroundings with stunning views over the Nent Valley, on what was once the estate of the Walton’s, the leading mining family of the area in the 1800s.
+These delightful Alston cottages are renovated to a high standard, individually styled to retain character and charm.
+Keepers boasts a lovely sun room, perfect for a couple to enjoy the spectacular views on offer, whilst Bothy is a romantic hideaway, which has a large bedroom and bathroom, open stonework and a private patio, and Chestnut is ideal for groups of four with an open plan living area, two en-suite bedrooms and a wrap around balcony with views over the valley.
+The variety of accommodation across these three Alston cottages mean that up to eight people can stay in comfort.
+Thoughtfully positioned for privacy, each of the cottages has outdoor seating, a barbecue area and access to the adjacent gardens and fields, as well as the opportunity to walk from the doorstep onto the surrounding moorland.
+The resident alpacas and other wildlife ensure that there is plenty of outdoor activity to keep an eye on and the dark skies offer fantastic star gazing opportunities.
+The Isaac’s Tea Trial crosses the estate, providing a wonderful 36 mile circular walk for the more adventurous walker.
+The owners are happy to break the trail into bite sized chunks with lifts and drop off points.
+The nearby Cumbrian market town of Alston, the highest in Britain, has a selection of traditional pubs and a variety of shops, as well as local attractions including the South Tynedale Railway, Epiacum and Nenthead and Killhope mines on the doorstep.
+With plenty of places to visit within an hour’s drive, including Hadrian’s Wall, Hexham, Beamish Open Air Museum, Durham Cathedral and the Lake District, this is a superb group of Alston holiday cottages for a relaxing break in the North Pennines.

 One ground floor double bedroom.
 Ground floor bathroom with bath, shower over, basin and WC.
 First floor kitchen with breakfast bar.
 First floor sitting room with electric fire.
-Sun room.
+Ground floor sun room.

 About the location